Wondering what size wire for 240 volts? Do you have a project that requires a 240 volt power feed? The answer varies so let us help.

 How many amps is 500 watts at 240 volts?

 In an ampere (Amp) it is a measure of current or power.
 In wattage (W) the definition of power for each amp of current.
 This is the definition of average current for a single phase voltage.
-A single phase 120 volt circuit is 1 phases, and therefore 120 amps in a one phase 240 volt circuit is 2 amps in a two phase 120 volt circuit.
+A single phase 120 volt circuit is 1 phases, and therefore 1 amps in a one phase 240 volt circuit is 2 amps in a single phase 120 volt circuit.

 With a 120 volt circuit the 120 volt circuits will be 4A and with a 240 volt circuit it will be 2A.
-Approximate Distance of 240 volts 480 volts at one foot At 1,040 volts a pound of water at one foot would be 1/240 of a volt.
-For 240 volt 120 volt circuits you get 240 volts at one foot when the wiring is at 1,040 volts.
+Approximate For 240 volt 120 volt circuits you get 240 volts at one foot when the wiring is at 240 volts.
 So how many amps do 240 volt circuits draw at 240 volts?

 How many amps is a 240V breaker?

 A 240 volt breaker uses a preset amount of current and for each time it is shut off the breaker has to switch back on to supply the current for the circuit.
 In some cases it can take up to one second.
-The 240v breaker turns on, fires up a 10 amp breaker that turns off.
-For a 120v breaker it takes 6.8 amps to turn on and 9 amps to shut off, in a 120V circuit.
+The 240v breaker turns on.
+For a 120v breaker it takes 6.8 amps to turn on and 15 amps to trip, in a 120V circuit.
 What Size Plugs Many newer appliances have 120V plug – when you connect them to 240 volts your appliance will not work and you must have a power supply converter (e.g. a 110V amp-hour 80A supply) into a 240V/240V power supply).
-How do I Know If I Need a Different Wires, 60Hertz wall wirte) FAQ: When Does the 120V / 240V Cable Need to be Used?
+How do I Know If I Need a Different Wires, 60Hertz wall ) When Does the 120V / 240V Cable Need to be Used?
 What size wire for 240 volts.